 This case involved a 9-year-old boy named John*.
 One afternoon John was playing with two of his friends at a vacant house in his impoverished neighborhood.
 Because the house was in disrepair, one of John’s friends was able to pull a spindle from the porch’s railing.
 For fun, the friend used the spindle to bang on one of the porch supports, which eventually gave way, causing the roof to collapse, crushing John and killing him.

-It was a deep tragedy.
-And when John’s family sought legal support from several other wrongful death attorneys, they were told there wasn’t a case—that the boys were vandalizing the property and that such an event, albeit tragic, was essentially their own fault.
+It was a deep tragedy. and when John’s family sought legal support from several other wrongful death attorneys, they were told there wasn’t a case—that the boys were vandalizing the property and that such an event, albeit tragic, was essentially their own fault.

 Fortunately, for a number of reasons we took the case and, in the process, uncovered the truth underlying this tragedy.